-- 10.13.
+- 10.12.
 The Trustee acknowledges that portfolio turnover costs can impact on the performance of their investments.
-Overall performance is assessed as part of the quarterly investment monitoring process. - 10.14.
-During the investment manager appointment process, the Trustee may consider both past and anticipated portfolio turnover levels.
+Overall performance is assessed as part of the quarterly investment monitoring process.
 When underperformance is identified, deviations from the expected level of turnover may be investigated with the investment manager concerned if it is felt they may have been a significant contributor to the underperformance.
 Assessments reflect the market conditions and peer group practices.
-The Trustee acknowledges that for some asset classes, such as LDI, a higher turnover of contracts such as repurchase agreements, can be beneficial to the fund from both a risk and cost perspective.
+The Trustee acknowledges that for some asset classes, such as Liability Driven Investment ("LDI"), a higher turnover of contracts such as repurchase agreements can be beneficial to the fund from both a risk and cost perspective. - 10.13.
+During the investment manager appointment process, the Trustee may consider both past and anticipated portfolio turnover levels.